loiccattani/html-video-automator/INSTALL.md

 # Install

 Unfortunately there is no easy one-step install wizard...
-You'll need to get your hands a little dirty.
+You'll need to get your hands a bit dirty.
 But, if you already got at least 2 web servers running, it should be pretty straight-forward.

 ## Prerequisites